-Remember when our high school teachers told us to take classes more seriously because college professors would be harder on us than they were?
+Remember when our high school teachers told us to take class more seriously because college professors would be harder on us than they were?

 I don’t know about you, but I had college professors cancel class simply because they didn’t want to be there.